Rono0365/OneStack/README.md

 - Share knowledge, resources, and collaborate with fellow students.
 - Keep discussions relevant and avoid spamming or self-promotion.

-Please refer to the [Community Guidelines](community-guidelines.md) for more detailed information.
+Please refer to the Community Guidelines for more detailed information.

 ##Support and Feedback

-If you encounter any issues or have questions regarding OneStack, please reach out to our team at [rono@afleet.co.ke](mailto:rono@afleet.co.ke).
+If you encounter any issues or have questions regarding OneStack, please reach out to our team at [rono@afleet.co.ke](mailto:rono@afleet.co.ke) or nkiprono589@gmail.com (for personal insults *wink ).
 We value your feedback and suggestions as we continuously strive to improve the platform and provide a better experience for our users.

 We hope you enjoy your time on OneStack and find it to be a valuable resource in your tech education journey.
 Happy connecting and learning!

-**Note:** The OneStack platform is subject to the [Terms and Conditions](terms-and-conditions.md) and [Privacy Policy](privacy-policy.md).
+**Note:** The OneStack platform is subject to the Terms and Conditions and Privacy Policy.
 Please review them for a complete understanding of your rights and obligations while using the platform.